ansible/workshops/exercises/ansible_security/1.2-checkpoint/README.md

 ## Step 2.7 - Turn on Logging for the new policy

-To see how changes are usually performed in a typical interaction with Check Point in contrast, let's just do a small change which will come in handy later on: by default, Check Point does not turn on logging for new rules.
+To see how changes are usually performed in a typical manual interaction with Check Point, let's just do a small change which will come in handy later on: by default, Check Point does not turn on logging for new rules.
 Let's activate the logging for our new policy.
 On the left side of the main window, click on **SECURITY POLICIES**.
 There are both rules listed.
 In the column **Track**, hover with your mouse over the **None** entry of our newly created rule.
 Right click on it, and in the box appearing pick **Log**.

 ![SmartConsole, change logging](images/smartconsole-change-logging.png)